jamespmernin/Loopy-Lab/README.md

 In this lab you'll get practice using `while` and `for` loops to solve basic programming problems.
 There are also tests for your coding convenience!
 Here's a brief rundown of what's to come:

-- `console.log` all the *even* numbers between 1 and 100
+- `return` an array all the *even* numbers between 1 and 100
-- `console.log` all *odd* numbers from 3 up to 103
+- `return` an array of all the *odd* numbers from 3 up to 103
-- `console.log` all numbers starting from some number down to 1
 - Compute the sum from 1 up to a given number
+- `return` an array of all numbers starting from some number down to 1
 - Compute the [Factorial!](https://en.wikipedia.org/wiki/Factorial) of a given number
 - Find the *least common multiple* of two numbers
 - Find the _nth_ [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci)